 However, as engine technology improved, engineers discovered that the more air an engine could suck in, the more efficient its operation will be.
 For an increased air intake, engines need larger turbines powered by larger fans.
 These require a suitably-large engine casing to fit.
 Airbus built the A320 family, which rivals the Boeing 737, with bigger engines in mind.

 However, earlier 737 models were too low to the ground to accommodate larger engines.
 Boeing could have moved the engines to a different area of the plane, redesigning it like its trijet 727.
 However, this would have significantly changed its aerodynamic profile, leading to pilots having to retrain and be recertified.
 As such, Boeing was out of luck, and faced an expensive redesign of the 737.

 Why is the engine bottom flat?

-The Boeing 737 classic series (-300 -400 -500) was the first to feature the CFM56 engine, well known for its ‘hamster pouch’ non-round design.
+The Boeing 737 classic series (-300, -400, and -500 variants) entered service in 1984.
+This was the first example to feature the French-American CFM56 engines.
+These are well-known for their non-circular ‘hamster pouch’ design.

 The newer aircraft had similar enough aerodynamics that its pilots did not have to retrain nor be recertified.
 Instead, the redesigned engine casings meant that they could work interchangeably between older and newer 737s at the time.